Trade Shows Offer State and Businesses A Chance to Expand Into New Markets

-The 39-member delegation met in round-the-clock meetings with customers, investors and businesses to showcase Washington's robust aerospace industry and court business and orders.
-At the last two international aerospace shows, exhibitors in the Washington State Pavilion logged more than $7.2 million in new orders and 2015 promises to be another record year in sales for exhibitors, said John Thornquist, Director of the Washington State Office of Aerospace.
+While at the show, the delegation will be meeting with customers, investors and businesses to showcase Washington's robust aerospace industry and court investment, business and orders.
+At the last two international aerospace shows, exhibitors in the Washington State Pavilion logged more than $7.2 million in new orders and 2017 promises to be another record year in sales for exhibitors, said John Thornquist, Director of the Washington State Office of Aerospace.

 Mar.
 14-16 - JEC World.
 Washington and its composite businesses will be at this show, the largest composite industry show in the world to meet with prospective customers, companies and investors.
 Learn more...

 Apr.
 4-6 - Aircraft Interiors Expo.
 Aircraft Interiors Expo is the world’s leading event for airlines and the supply chain looking to source the latest innovations, technologies and products for the cabin interiors, in-flight entertainment and passenger comfort industries.
 Learn more...